How Does Copy Factor Into Your Business Processes?

 There are words in every facet of your business, though it’s understandable that when you think of business words, you likely only consider the copy you have to create for your marketing and sales materials.

 But what about the rest of the stuff?
+Do you have the words on your business processes figured out?

 Here’s what Melissa and Erin have to say about copy and your business processes